Nervosys/Botnix/docs/languages-frameworks/agda.section.md

 While the Haskell ecosystem is huge, and Stackage is highly automatised, the Agda package set is small and can (still) be maintained by hand.

-### Adding Agda packages to Botpkgs {#adding-agda-packages-to-nixpkgs}
+### Adding Agda packages to Botpkgs {#adding-agda-packages-to-botpkgs}

-To add an Agda package to `nixpkgs`, the derivation should be written to `pkgs/development/libraries/agda/${library-name}/` and an entry should be added to `pkgs/top-level/agda-packages.nix`.
+To add an Agda package to `botpkgs`, the derivation should be written to `pkgs/development/libraries/agda/${library-name}/` and an entry should be added to `pkgs/top-level/agda-packages.nix`.
 Here it is called in a scope with access to all other Agda libraries, so the top line of the `default.nix` can look like:

 ```nix
 { mkDerivation, standard-library, fetchFromGitHub }: